ZsoltTanko/inline-llm-lens/docs/EXTENDING.md

 ## Add a menu bar item

 Edit `InlineLLMLens/MenuBar/MenuBarController.buildMenu()`.
 Wire its action to a new closure passed in the initializer, and route the closure to the appropriate `AppDelegate` method.

-## Things you should not do without spec sign-off

-The spec ([`../mvp_spec.md`](../mvp_spec.md) §5) explicitly excludes these from the MVP.
-Don't add them as side projects:

-- Screenshot capture or OCR (§22.3, §22.4).
-- Browser extension (§22.2).
-- Per-app adapters beyond the generic AX path (§22.5).
-- Auto-replace selected text (§22.6).
-- Any cloud backend, account, sync, or telemetry (§15, §22.8).
-- A multi-window chat-history browser.
-- Full DOM extraction.

-If a user asks for one of these, point them at the spec section and the post-MVP roadmap.